susiegriggo/ProtvecBacterialProteins/README.md

 - We trained a Protvec model with _Bacillus_ sequences with unknown function to embed and cluster _Bacillus_ sequences with unknown function.
 Clusters were formed using k-means and visualised using _t_-SNE `cluster_unknowns.ipynb`

-## Citing this work
-Please cite this work if you use it!
-The preprint is available in bioRxiv #TODO

 ## References